-With nearly 12 years of experience in program and grant management, Joshua understands the burdens that can be put on a grantee when receiving funding from a foundation.
+With nearly 15 years of experience in program and grant management, Joshua understands the burdens that can be put on a grantee when receiving funding from a foundation.
 In his work as Executive Director, he is committed to reducing those burdens for grantees.
 In 2016, Joshua was selected as a New York Nonprofit Media 40 Under 40 Rising Star for his leadership and dedication to the nonprofit sector.
 Joshua received his Bachelor of Science from Yeshiva University and a J.D. from St. John’s University School of Law.
 He has received certifications from the Stanford Center on Philanthropy and Civil Society, the National Association of Nonprofit Accountants and Consultants, Baruch College Executive Certificate Program, Build NYC Grassroots Fundraising Institute, and from Jewish Community Relations Council of New York’s WAAB Fellowship.
 Outside the office, Josh enjoys high-intensity interval training, yoga, live music, travel, and volunteering.

 Director of Grants